0-5788719150923125/vtx/README.md

 - The "train" task is used to train your models.
 - The "up" task is used to run your bot.
 - Ask me questions.

+# Hypotheses

+- Freezing on a local/global attention layer matters.
+I'm not sure which is better.
+- Cycling training data between consecutive, short runs can force the model to "break" mistaken assumptions.
+- Randomly-placing reply-to messages above or below the parent message can force the model to create a kind of 3-node "bridge" that captures long-term contextual relationships.
+- Reverse a user identifier can create a sort of "inverse mirror" effect, where the model recognizes that it is speaking with its human self.